KevCui/animepahe-dl/README.md

 $ ./animepahe-dl.sh -a jujutsu -e 1 -t 100
 ```

+:warning: Be aware that the parallel download feature can be sometimes unstable, depending on the server side throttling.
+But usually, it should be stable with a number of threads below 50.

 - Show only m3u8 playlist link, without downloading video file:

 ```bash